syler11/ms1-gym/README.md

 * As a First Time Visitor, I want to be able to easily navigate throughout the site to find content relevant to me.
 * As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
 * As a First Time Visitor, I want to find information about different membership and pricing.
-* As a Firt Time Visitor, I want to find out what is demographics of the gym goers.
+* As a First Time Visitor, I want to find out what is demographics of the gym goers.

 **Returning Visitor Goals**
 * As a Returning Visitor, I want to find the best way to get in contact with the gym.
-* As a Returning Visitor, I want to find information where where to park if arrving by car.
+* As a Returning Visitor, I want to find information where to park if arriving by car.
 * As a Returning Visitor, I want to find the best membership option meet my requirements.

 **Frequent User Goals**